-Most commonly, we see a gas combination of oxygen and acetylene, which is capable of producing 3200°C (5792 oF).
+Most commonly, we see a gas combination of oxygen and acetylene, which is capable of producing up to 3200°C (5792ºF).
 Other fuel gases that are also seen in gas welding are hydrogen, butane, and propane.

-Some of the popular applications of gas welding are:
+Some of the most popular applications of gas welding are: